-Grant applications are due Jan.
-31 and August 15.
+Grant applications are due by April 3, 2021, and grantees will be announced April 22, 2021.
 The application can be downloaded here in the grants folder of the file repository.

 The grant committee includes the Rev. Virginia Army, Chair; the Rt.
-Rev. Dr. Laura Ahrens, the Rev. Stephanie Johnson, the Rev. Sandra Stayner, Audrey Scotti, and Dr. Letty Naigles.
+Rev. Dr. Laura Ahrens, the Rev. Ellen Adams, the Rev. Stephanie Johnson, the Rev. Sandra Stayner, and Dr. Letty Naigles.

 Questions and Applications should be sent to the Rev. Virginia Army at firstname.lastname@example.org or c/o St. John’s, 523 Hartford Turnpike, Vernon, CT 06066.